cairo-book/cairo-book/cairo-documentation-style-guide.md

   > - **MSVC**: Recommended ABI, included in ...
   > - **GNU**: ABI used by the GCC toolchain ...

-  -  For an example using bold font, see the list in the [Modules Cheat Sheet](https://doc.rust-lang.org/book/ch07-02-defining-modules-to-control-scope-and-privacy.html#modules-cheat-sheet) section in The Rust Programming Language book.
+  -  For an example using bold font, see the list in the [Modules Cheat Sheet](https://book.cairo-lang.org/ch07-02-defining-modules-to-control-scope.html#modules-cheat-sheet) section in The Cairo Programming Language book.
-  -  For an example using monospace font, see the [Panicking](https://docs.rust-embedded.org/book/start/panicking.html#panicking) section in The Embedded Rust Book.
+  -  For an example using monospace font, see the [Appendix A](https://book.cairo-lang.org/appendix-01-keywords.html#strict-keywords) section in The Cairo Book.

 ## Using `monospace`